Child development: Mechanisms

 Although developmental change runs parallel with chronological age, age itself cannot cause development.
-The basic mechanisms or causes of developmental change are genetic factors and environmental factors.
+The basic causes for developmental change are genetic and environmental factors.
 Genetic factors are responsible for cellular changes like overall growth, changes in proportion of body and brain parts, and the maturation of aspects of function such as vision and dietary needs.
 Because genes can be "turned off" and "turned on", the individual's initial genotype may change in function over time, giving rise to further developmental change.
 Environmental factors affecting development may include both diet and disease exposure, as well as social, emotional, and cognitive experiences.
-However, examination of environmental factors also shows that young human beings can survive within a fairly broad range of environmental experiences.
+However, examination of environmental factors also shows that children can survive a fairly broad range of environmental experiences.

 Rather than acting as independent mechanisms, genetic and environmental factors often interact to cause developmental change.
 Some aspects of child development are notable for their plasticity, or the extent to which the direction of development is guided by environmental factors as well as initiated by genetic factors.
 When an aspect of development is strongly affected by early experience, it is said to show a high degree of plasticity; when the genetic make-up is the primary cause of development, plasticity is said to be low.
 Plasticity may involve guidance by endogenous factors like hormones as well as by exogenous factors like infection.